-The Employment Act and Child Development Co-Savings Act (CDCA) provide for maternity protection and benefits and childcare leave for parents.
-Employment Act rights apply to employees who have worked for the employer for at least three months.
+The Employment Act 1968 and the CDCA also provide for maternity protection and benefits and childcare leave for parents.
+The Employment Act 1968 rights apply to employees who have worked for the employer for at least three months.
 The CDCA applies to employees whose children are Singapore citizens.

-Under the CDCA, female employees are entitled to 16 weeks of paid maternity leave and 12 weeks of paid adoption leave.
-Under the Employment Act, female employees are entitled to 12 weeks of maternity leave, eight of which are paid.
-Male employees under the CDCA are entitled to two weeks of paid paternity leave and are entitled to share up to four of the 16 weeks of the working mother's maternity leave.
+Under the CDCA, female employees are entitled to 16 weeks' paid maternity leave and 12 weeks' paid adoption leave.
+Under the Employment Act 1968, female employees are entitled to 12 weeks' maternity leave, eight of which are paid.
+Male employees under the CDCA are entitled to two weeks' paid paternity leave and are entitled to share up to four of the 16 weeks of the working mother's maternity leave.
+Employers are entitled to claim reimbursement from the government for maternity and paternity benefits.
+Government-paid paternity leave (GPPL) is doubled from two to four weeks for eligible fathers of children born from 1 January 2024 onwards.
+Employers can grant the additional two weeks of GPPL on a voluntary basis, which will be reimbursed by the government.

 An employer is prohibited from giving a female employee a notice of dismissal while she is on maternity leave that carries a notice period that would end while she is on maternity leave.
-An employer that gives a notice of dismissal without sufficient cause during the employee's pregnancy is liable for payment that the employee would have been entitled to on or before the date of childbirth.
+An employer that gives a notice of dismissal without sufficient cause during the employee's pregnancy is liable for payment that the employee would have been entitled to on or before the date of her confinement.